Tag: One-pot

 Notes:

-*If using non-pressure cooker method: Continue cooking until the first part of step 5 by adding water to the rice.
-Once it has come to a boil, and the level of water has reduced, turn down the heat.
-Keep a constant eye on it, so it doesn’t burn at the bottom.
-Cover with a lid and continue cooking for 3-4 minutes.
-If the water has completely dried up, check if the rice is almost done.
-If it is still hard, add 1/3 cup hot water.
+If you’re not using a pressure cooker: Follow the steps up to the beginning of step 5.
+Add water to the rice as directed.
+Once it comes to a boil and the water level begins to reduce, lower the heat.
+Keep an eye on it to prevent the rice from burning at the bottom.
+Cover with a lid and continue cooking for 3-4 minutes.If the water has completely evaporated, check if the rice is nearly cooked.
+If the water has completely evaporated, first check whether the rice is almost cooked.
+Yet, if it still feels hard, then add 1/3 cup of hot water and let it continue cooking until tender.
 Turn off the heat and keep the lid covered.
 The rice will cook in its own steam.

 Stay Healthy!
-Sherryl βœ
+Sherryl ✍

 Read More